brillout/awesome-react-components/readme.md

   - Add the line at the end of a section
   - If it doesn't fit any section then open a new issue so we can discuss creating a new section

+###### Collaboration

+I'm looking to maintain this list with others.
+If you are interested let me know and we'll create a GitHub organization.

 #### Table of Content